Guide to Online Law Degree & Programs

 For lawyers in the private sector, the overall median first-year salary as of January 1, 2019 was $155,000, up $20,000 (14.8%) since 2017.

-Salaries in the public sector are also on the rise, but are much more modest overall.
+Salaries in the public sector are also on the rise, but are much more modestly overall since 2004.
 NALP data for 2018 shows the median entry-level salary for those in civil legal services at $48,000; public defenders at $58,300; local prosecuting attorneys at $56,200; and those with public interest organizations at $50,300.

 Can I take the bar exam without going to law school?